ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 We assume a 64-bit machine, i.e. 64-bit `intptr_t`, `size_t` and `ptrdiff_t`, with 32-bit `int`.
 Some results are different on other machines.

+We assume that signed integers are represented by two's complement, something that has only recently been required by the language standard.

 In this note `integer_t` is an integer type that is an alias for either `size_t` or `ptrdiff_t` depending on if we use signed or unsigned indexing.
 It is used in code snippets where the surrounding text discusses the various ways the code fails with either type.
 The generic `integer_t` code snipped is often followed by a specific `size_t` and / or `ptrdiff_t` snippet with additional checks.